 Helsinki’s Design District is also the perfect venue for retail therapy.
 There’s a wide variety of boutiques and department stores.
 For a detailed guide, we recommend My Helsinki’s self–guided walking tour which will take you through some of the best shopping spots within the Helsinki Design District’s Tori Quarters.

 The route itself is just 1.5km, taking in stores between Senate Square and Market Square.
 Allow at least an hour, even though the walk itself may take just 15-20 minutes.
 You’ll stop in Lapuran Kankurit for Finnish handicrafts, textiles from cool new designers at Kauniste and ethical jewellery at Lumoan.

 The Tori Quarters are also home to the Helsinki City Museum.
 Well worth a stop, if you have extra time.
 Lastly, whether you take a walking tour, or plan your own route, make sure to visit the iconic Marimekko, and pick up souvenirs or treats for yourself from Finland’s most famous design brand.

 From the Marimekko store on Pohjoisesplanadi it’s just a five minute walk back to the train station, where you can take the I or P service back to Helsinki Airport.
 There are also taxi services to get you back to Helsinki airport in time for your connecting flight.
-The Finnair City Bus Stop can be found in Eliel Square, on the western side of Helsinki Central Station.

 Helsinki in 12 hours